dev-gabrielsn/us-states-guessing-game/README.md

 5. When exiting the game, a CSV file is automatically generated containing the states that were not guessed.

 ## 📁 Project Structure

 us-states-guessing-game/
 │
 ├── main.py # Main game logic
 ├── 50_states.csv # Dataset with state names and coordinates
 ├── blank_states_img.gif # Blank U.S. map image
 ├── States_to_learn.csv # Generated file with missing states
 └── README.md

-yaml
-Copiar código

 ---